diversi-tech/eventix/README.md

 ## Deployment

-### Backend
+### Backend - Deploying to Render.com
-Deploy to Render.com:
-- Build: `cd packages/backend && yarn install && yarn build`
-- Start: `cd packages/backend && yarn start`

-### Frontend
-Deploy to Vercel/Netlify:
-- Build: `cd packages/frontend && yarn install && yarn build`
-- Output: `packages/frontend/build`
+This project uses Render for backend hosting.
+The deployment process is fully automated:
+- All merges to the `main` branch automatically trigger a new deployment
+- No manual deployment steps required after initial project setup
+- Pull requests automatically create preview deployments

-- Set `REACT_APP_API_URL` to production backend URL
+### Frontend - Deploying to Vercel.com
+This project uses Vercel for frontend hosting.
+The deployment process is fully automated:
+- All merges to the `main` branch automatically trigger a new deployment
+- No manual deployment steps required after initial project setup
+- Pull requests automatically create preview deployments

+Make sure to set the `REACT_APP_API_URL` environment variable in Vercel to point to your Render backend URL.